Gravitational emissions and light curves of quasi-periodic orbits in Schwarzschild spacetime embedded in a Dehnen-type dark matter halo: Metric and geodesic equations of the Schwarzschild black hole embedded in a Dehnen-type dark matter halo

 \section{Metric and geodesic equations of the Schwarzschild black hole embedded in a Dehnen-type dark matter halo}

 Following Gohain et al. \cite{2024PDU....4601683G}, a spherically symmetric black hole embedded in a Dehnen-type $(1,4,0)$ dark matter halo is described by the line element

 where the metric function

 incorporates the gravitational contribution from the dark matter halo, with $r_{\textrm{s}}$ and $\rho_{\textrm{s}}$ denoting the scale radius and scale density, respectively.
-Notably, in the limit where either $r_{\textrm{s}}$ and $\rho_{\textrm{s}}$ vanishes, $f(r)$ recovers the standard Schwarzschild form.
+Notably, in the limit where either $r_{\textrm{s}}$ or $\rho_{\textrm{s}}$ vanishes, $f(r)$ recovers the standard Schwarzschild form.
 It is also observed that $r_{\textrm{s}}$ and $\rho_{\textrm{s}}$ influence the spacetime geometry through distinct scaling behaviors: the metric's dependence on the scale density is linear, whereas its dependence on the scale radius exhibits a more complex, non-linear character.
+Furthermore, it must be emphasized that the dark matter halo parameters in geometric units are not assigned arbitrarily; rather, they must be strictly consistent with empirical observations.
+In a parallel study, utilizing the shadow observations of M87$^{*}$ and the Galactic Center black hole Sgr A$^{*}$, we constrained the magnitudes of $r_{\textrm{s}}$ and $\rho_{\textrm{s}}$ to the order of $10^{-1}$ \cite{Hu:2025lyp}, which is highly consistent with the results reported in \cite{2025JCAP...03..054J}.
+Similarly, based on the quasi-periodic oscillations of X-ray sources, other researchers have also restricted the dark matter halo parameters for the Dehnen family models to the $10^{-1}$ order of magnitude \cite{2025EPJC...85.1193X}.
+Consequently, in all subsequent calculations, we assign values to the dark matter halo parameters strictly within the interval of [0, 1].

 The Lagrangian for a test particle moving along geodesics in this background is given by

 where the overdot denotes differentiation with respect to an affine parameter $\tau$.
 Owing to the spherical symmetry of the spacetime, the motion can be confined to the equatorial plane $\theta=\pi/2$ without loss of generality.
 From the Euler--Lagrange equations, the canonical momenta $p_{\mu}$ are defined as